buddhist-uni/buddhist-uni.github.io/_content/av/dino-asteroid_kurzgesagt.md

 > One of the greatest illusions in life is continuity...

 For the fascinating story of how we learned about this special day, millions of years ago, see [Preston, 2019](/content/articles/day-dinos-died_preston-douglas).

+And for an alternate theory of what killed the dinosaurs, see [Kurzgesagt's video on the Deccan Traps](https://youtu.be/pjoQdz0nxf4).